olivares-j/Kalkayotl/README.md

 # kalkayotl
-This repository contains a simple code to infer distances from parallaxes
+This repository contains a simple code to infer distances from parallaxes.

+The documentation can be found at http://perso.astrophy.u-bordeaux.fr/JOlivares/kalkayotl/index.html